safe-global/safe-docs/miscellaneous/glossary.md

 ### Account Abstraction

 Account abstraction is a term used to describe the process of abstracting the concept of an account.
-It is a way to improve the security of Ethereum accounts by adding a layer of abstraction on top of them, adding features for [recoverability](#recoverability), [social logins](#social-login), and [gasless transactions](#gasless-transactions)](#gasless-transactions).
+It's a way to improve the security of Ethereum accounts by adding a layer of abstraction on top of them, adding features for [recoverability](#recoverability), [social logins](#social-login), and [gasless transactions](#gasless-transactions).
 This abstraction layer is our central concept to build Safe's vision for modular [Smart Accounts](#smart-accounts).

 ### Apps

 Safe Apps are web applications that can interact with Safe.
-They are used to provide a better user experience when interacting with Safe and internally use the [Safe Apps SDK](../safe-apps/README.md).
+They're used to provide a better user experience when interacting with Safe and internally use the [Safe Apps SDK](../safe-apps/README.md).
 They can interact with Safe{Wallet} and fully utilize its main features, such as [transactions](#transactions) and [modules](#modules).
 The [Safe App Gallery](https://app.safe.global/apps) displays all the Apps that any Safe{Wallet} user can use.

 ### AuthKit